iugamarian/links/README.md

 x11vnc connects to already open Desktop, doesn not make a new one

+on the server make a vnc password, avoid open connection (not being -shared means only you anyway):

+x11vnc -storepasswd

+on the client (not ssh-ed in) in separate terminals or with an & after the first one do:

 ssh -t -L 5900:localhost:5900 far-host 'x11vnc -forever -localhost -display :0 -ultrafilexfer'

 xtightvncviewer 127.0.0.1:0